 While care has been taken in the drafting of these clauses, neither The Chancery Lane Project nor any of its contributors owe a duty of care to any party in relation to their preparation and do not accept any liability for any errors or omissions, nor for any loss incurred by any person relying on or using these clauses or any other person.
 Users should use their own professional judgement in the application of these clauses to any particular circumstance or jurisdiction or seek independent legal advice.

-Carbon Footprint means the Party’s total annual emissions of greenhouse gases (GHGs) classified as scope 1, 2 and 3 emissions by The Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standard, Revised Edition 2015 as updated periodically.
-[Drafting note: If using an alternative reporting standard, users of David’s clause should add it here.]
+Carbon Footprint means a Party’s total annual greenhouse gas emissions classified as scope 1, 2 and 3 emissions by [The Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standard] as updated periodically.

-Net Zero Target means a target to reduce and remove the Party’s GHG emissions, including by purchasing carbon credits to offset its Residual Emissions, to achieve a balance between the Party’s sources and sinks of GHGs.
+Net Zero Target means a target to reduce and remove a Party’s greenhouse gas emissions, including by offsetting Residual Emissions, to achieve a balance between the Party’s sources and sinks of GHGs.
 This must be achieved by [2050/ insert earlier date] and align with the goals of the Paris Agreement.

-Net Zero Transition Plan means a plan to deliver the Net Zero Target and then remain Net Negative, that:
+Net Zero Transition Plan means a plan to deliver the Net Zero Target that includes:

-(a) sets interim GHG emission reduction targets* that align with the goals of the Paris Agreement;
+(a) interim GHG emissions reduction targets that align with the goals of the Paris Agreement;

-Residual Emissions means a Party’s GHG emissions from all operations including its value chain that are emitted after all reasonable efforts have been made to reduce them.
-[See TCLP Glossary: Residual Emissions.]
+Residual Emissions means a Party’s greenhouse gas emissions from all operations including its value chain that are emitted after all reasonable efforts have been made to reduce them.

 [Drafting note: Capitalised terms relate to either a defined term in this clause or a defined term in the main agreement that this clause is designed to be inserted into.]